AdobeDocs/target.it-IT/help/c-target-mobile-app/mobile-send-activity-information-analytics.md

 1. Analizzare l’oggetto JSON.

-   Analizza la risposta restituita da Target nella chiamata di ritorno.
-Utilizza NSJSONSerialization per analizzare questa risposta e memorizzarla in una dipendenza o un array.
+   Parse the response that came back from [!DNL Target] in the callback.
+You can use `NSJSONSerialization` to parse this response and store it in a dictionary or an array.

    Per ulteriori informazioni, consulta la documentazione [](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSJSONSerialization_Class/#//apple_ref/occ/clm/NSJSONSerialization/JSONObjectWithData:options:error) NSJSONSerialization.

-1. Inviare i dati ad Analytics.
+1. Inviare i dati ad [!DNL Analytics].

-   Aggiungi le informazioni sull’attività analizzate (come `tntVal` nella risposta precedente) all’oggetto dati contestuali in una chiamata di Analytics.
-Questa chiamata di Analytics contenente i dati contestuali può essere attivata immediatamente oppure può attendere finché non viene avviata la chiamata di Analytics successiva.
+   Aggiungi le informazioni sull’attività analizzate (come `tntVal` nella risposta precedente) all’oggetto dati contestuali in una chiamata di [!DNL Analytics] This [!DNL Analytics] call containing the context data can be fired immediately or it can wait until the next [!DNL Analytics] call is fired.

    Ad esempio, questa chiamata può essere attivata nel callback della chiamata `targetLoadRequest`: